teltec/teltec-social-wall/README.md

 ## How it works?

-Twitter: A [Node-Red][1] flow connects with [Twitter][2] using supplied credentials to retrieve tweets in real-time filtered by the specified hashtags, then sends each tweet via [WebSocket][3] to the frontend application to present them.
+Twitter: The backend uses the Twitter API to receive live tweets filtered by the specified hashtags, then sends each tweet via [WebSocket][3] to the frontend application to present them.

-Instagram: The backend uses the Instagram API to retrieve recent tagged media filtered by the specified hashtags, then sends each media via [WebSocket][3] to the frontend application to present them.
+Instagram: The backend uses the Instagram API to retrieve recent tagged media filtered by the specified tags, then sends each media via [WebSocket][3] to the frontend application to present them.

 ## Screenshot